 The earlier in the day you arrive, the safer the bet!

 +You can often ask your guesthouse for free accommodation in return for eating dinner and breakfast in its restaurant.

 Do I need any special equipment or training?

-No special equipment necessary.
-Even if you’re in good shape, it is a challenging road, but certainly no special training is needed.
+Not really.
+If you prefer to walk with sticks or have bad knees, walking sticks may be helpful for steep declines.
+I’m in decent shape and found it to be very challenging road, but no special training is necessary.
 There were a few kiddos and plenty of older folks on the trail.

 How high is base camp?